learnapollo/learnapollo/content/exercises/react-04.md

 Before we add additional content to our components, let's take a step back.
 Right now, `PokedexPage` defines a `PokemonQuery` that fetches the pokemon needed to render the `PokemonCard` component.
 This results in a few disadvantages when we want to make changes later:

 * if the data requirements of the `PokemonCard` component change, we have to go back to the `PokedexPage` and add additional fields to the `PokemonQuery`
-* if we want to include `PokemonCard` in different parent component than `PokedexPage`, we will have to duplicate the `PokemonQuery` in that other component again
+* if we want to include `PokemonCard` in a another component, we will have to duplicate the `PokemonQuery`, resulting in possible errors when we have to change the query later and forget to update all places it's defined

-Therefor it would be great to let the `PokemonCard` component handle the declaration of its data requirements.
-Then we could make sure in the `PokedexPage` component to include the required data in the `PokemonQuery`.
+Therefor it would be great to let the `PokemonCard` component handle the declaration of its own data requirements.
+Then we could refer to this in the `PokedexPage` component to make sure that we  included all required data in the `PokemonQuery`.
 This is exactly the way fragments work.

 ### Defining a pokemon fragment in `PokemonCard`

-To start using fragments, we can make use of the package `graphql-fragments` in `PokemonCard`.
-With that package, we can define the `PokemonCardPokemon` fragment in `src/components/PokemonCard.js` just before defining the `propTypes`:
+To help you get started using fragments, we implemented them already in `PokemonCard`.
+There, we make use of the package `graphql-fragments` to define the `PokemonCardPokemon` fragment in `src/components/PokemonCard.js` just before defining the `propTypes`:

 ```js
 static fragments = {